 At Elmore Court there is a very rare and strong heritage which dates back to 1274 and before..

-Anselm Guise, the present owner, has the weight of 750 years of continuous family ownership on his shoulders.
+Anselm Guise, the present owner, has 750 years of continuous family ownership to keep alive.

 Scroll down for a potted journey back in time.

 It was happening...
 The Builders were on site.
 Another 8 bedrooms in the main house and a new addition arrived called The Coach House.
 Exciting and slightly exhausting times!

 In 2013 we opened in almost the form we are now...
 With 8 bedrooms and no Coach House.
 It was a very wonderful and rather nervous time.